 This work was supported, in part, by funding from NASA Planetary Atmospheres grant NNG06GF32G and the Spitzer project (JPL research support agreement 1368573).
 John Spencer and Candy Hansen were extremely generous with information about their thermophysical and volatile transport models.
-Andy Ingersoll, Melissa Brucker, Carly Howett, Angela Zelucha, Cathy Olkin, and Will Grundy all helped me birth this monster of a paper.
+Andy Ingersoll, Melissa Brucker, Carly Howett, Angela Zalucha, Cathy Olkin, and Will Grundy all helped me birth this monster of a paper.
+Two thorough reviewers chose to be anonymous, reminding me of masked superheroes.